aswath86/Solr-Encrypted-Search/README.md

 	`"content": "This data is protected"`
 `}`

-But before we index let's do the schema like this,
+But before we index let's do the schema like the below. stored="false" will make the data not retrievable from the search index

 `<field name="content" type="text_general_encrypt" indexed="true" stored="false" multiValued="false"/>`